atextor/OGIT-wiki/Maintaining the Ontology.md

 There are several ways to contribute to the ontology.
 Depending on the complexity of extension you are going to suggest/make you might choose a way that gives you more freedom for modelling.
 However, more flexibility comes with more responsibility you take for your contributions:

 1. you want to use the ontology as is, but you would like to have some extensions (or things in namespace ''/ogit'' or one of its sub-namespaces).
 Then use either GitHub's [issue and/or pull mechanism](../../blob/master/CONTRIBUTING.md).
-Any such change has to be approved by the //SGO Board//.
+Any such change has to be approved by the _SGO Board_.

 2. you want to model a problem domain where you are confident it will be of general use.
 Then the best approach is to create a sub-namespace of /ogit for things specific to that problem domain.
-You should plan such a big extension with the help of the //SGO Board//.
+You should plan such a big extension with the help of the _SGO Board_.
 GitHub's pull mechanism will be the appropriate tool to submit your results.

 3. you want to model a problem domain with more freedom and you are not sure about the general applicability, yet.
 The the best approach is to define a new namespace /myspace and define everything in there. <br/> By convention there is one restriction: Inside such a new namespace you can't define verbs (relationships) pointing to entities from outside that namespace.
 Such relationships have to requested to be included in the /ogit namespace.